input-output-hk/atala-prism/prism-sdk/docs/src/main/paradox/modules/connector.md

 val authenticator = new RequestAuthenticator(EC)
 ```

-Now, you can sign an arbitrary request as follows:
+You can now sign an arbitrary request:
 ```scala mdoc:to-string
 // Set up your private key
 val privateKey = EC.generateKeyPair().privateKey